 WHY THE NEED?

-In a nutshell, the state doesn’t provide enough funds per pupil to provide Belmont-Redwood Shores students with a wellrounded education.
-Property taxes don’t adequately fund exceptional education.
+In a nutshell, the state doesn’t provide enough funding to offer Belmont-Redwood Shores students with a well-rounded education.
 We live in an area with a highly educated work-force and fierce competition for quality jobs, yet our schools are funded at nearly the lowest level in the nation.
-State funding provides only $8,587 per BRSSD student – one of the lowest per-pupil funding in San Mateo County – and well below the statewide average of $9,987.
-Furthermore, California ranks 46th in the nation for per-pupil funding*!

-Watch this 3-minute video to learn about why SchoolForce is needed, and how donations to SchoolForce benefit our students.
+Watch this 2-minute video to learn more about why SchoolForce is needed.

 For more information, visit SchoolForce.org/donate.